-Board Recommendation - Our board of directors has unanimously approved and recommends that an affirmative vote be cast "FOR" the election of each of our director nominees, "FOR" the ratification of our independent registered accounting firm and "FOR" the approval of the advisory vote to approve the compensation of our named executive officers.
+Board Recommendation - Our board of directors has unanimously approved and recommends that an affirmative vote be cast "FOR" the election of each of our director nominees, "FOR" the ratification of our independent registered accounting firm, "FOR" the approval of the amendment to the Asure Software, Inc. Employee Stock Purchase Plan and "FOR" the approval of the advisory vote to approve the compensation of our named executive officers.

 Voting Your Shares - If you own shares registered directly in your name (a "registered stockholder"), you may submit your proxy by US Mail, Internet or telephone and following the instructions in the Notice.
 The deadline for submitting your proxy by Internet or telephone is 11:59 p.m.
-Eastern Time on May 14, 2023.
+Eastern Time on May 19, 2024.
 The designated proxy will vote according to your instructions.
 You may also attend the Annual Meeting and vote in person.